aaug1/WaveletTransformArduino/README.md

 ### Folder descriptions
 Please download the wavelet_transform_all repository to run the code.
 The other file contains code written in PlatformIO, but was used primarily for testing purposes.

+### Development notes for the future!
+1. **Dynamic Memory Allocation** It is important to remember that smaller programmable devices such as the Arduino or Teensy have limited memory.
+Dynamically allocating too much memory, i.e., through a vector data structure, can lead to buggy performance.
+2.**Globally scoped values** This was mentioned previously in CSF, but altering globally scoped values can lead to buggy behavior.
+I believe this especially has to do with how registers work
+3. **Be smart about your time** Definitely have a tendency to complete tasks in order, but sometimes that will not be feasible / wise.
+Make sure to plan your time
+4. **Writing code in c++** is a much better idea than just trying to write complicated code on Arduino, especially for beginners, as you can much more easily test code
+5. **Passing Arrays** You have to be careful about doing this, especially because it can lead to strange behavior.
+Sometimes its better to initialize them globally for Arduino, and other times you should pass by reference.
+Passing by value will potentially cause problems though.

 ### Testing
 To make sure code is running properly, paste the following in setup(), Make sure the correct output appears on the serial monitor as you would expect